The Role of Habits in Self-Management

 5. How do I maintain motivation?

-Find your why and remind yourself of the benefits of the desired behaviour.
+Find your why and remind yourself of the benefits of the desired behavior.
 Celebrate small wins and identify areas for improvement.

 Additional Tips for Success